fanga2/andrew-fang-projects/HW6/provided_files/README.txt

 DESCRIPTION: A homework assignment which takes a Slitherlink board and builds a grid around it according to the rules of slitherlink or builds a possible board based on a given grid.
 I can print out a single solution, a solution with only one loop and all possible solutions.
 The text file input is a rectangular grid of numbers and the reverse board is a collection of + and - in order to create a grid.
 There are example text files included.
+Enter the file names via command line.